 The National Geographic Channel is also referred to as Nat Geo and is owned by 21st Century Fox and National Geographic Society.
 National Geographic mostly broadcasts non-fiction programs produced for the channel as well as by other companies.
 However, like the Discovery Channel, there are documentaries, features, science programs, history, nature and some pseudo-scientific stuff.
-Our favorite happens to be The Dog Whisperer, but you’d probably be more into something less pseudo-scientific.
+Our favorites happen to be The Dog Whisperer and Genius, but you’d probably be more into something less pseudo-scientific.

 Last year’s statics put the National Geographic channel in 86,144,000 homes across the United States.
 With so many of us watching National Geographic we still have a problem passing the GED!
 That said if you’re still studying for your GED or have an IQ of over 150 and still want to stream the National Geographic channel live and free online then below is how you go about doing it.